giovannirossini/aws-eks/README.md

 - `aws-region` (required): The AWS region where your EKS cluster is located.
 - `cluster-name` (required): The name of your EKS cluster.
 - `command` (required): The `kubectl` command to run.
+- `kubectl-version` (optional): The version of `kubectl` to use.
+If not provided, the latest version will be used.

 ## Outputs